-Universities’ teaching staffs includes professors, lecturers and teachers.
+Universities’ teaching staff includes professors, lecturers and teachers.

-The higher education standard establishes uniform requirements for their academic degree, educational qualification, research and development activity, student supervision, pedagogical skills and professional experiences.
+The Standard of Higher Education establishes uniform requirements for their academic degree, educational qualification, research and development activity, student supervision, pedagogical skills and professional experiences.

 When establishing minimum requirements for teaching staff, an educational institution follows the requirements set by the Standard of Higher Education but may also establish higher requirements if it is necessary for the achievement of the objectives and learning outcomes of a curriculum.

-The organisation of work and salary and other work-related conditions is established by the higher education institution’s own regulations, taking general legislation as basis.
+The organisation of work and salary and other work-related conditions is established by the higher education institution’s own regulations, based on general legislation.